jmaerte/persistent-homology/index.md

 As presented by Edelsbrunner and Harer in [1] we can see that once the filtration is calculated, the task of determining persistent homology of it is given through plain matrix reduction over the field of two elements with some restrictions.

-That reduction is implemented such that we don't need to hold the complete matrix all calculation long.
+That reduction is implemented in such a way that we do not need to hold the complete matrix all calculation long.
 Only if we have a column vector that is still needed, i.e. it having a trailing 1, we save it.
-Otherwise it is a linear combination of the ones we already saved and can successively be reduced to 0 or a vector with a trailing 1.
+Otherwise it is either a linear combination of the ones we already saved and can be discarded or it can successively be reduced to an independent vector with a trailing 1.

 This is a very important trick we make use of there, because saving the whole matrix at one time, even though it is sparse in general, is already near to impossible for a medium sized filtration.

-The reduced matrix gives us persistent homology which is usually visualized as a barcode or a persistence diagram.
+The reduced matrix gives us Persistent Homology which is usually visualized as a barcode or persistence diagram.
 A barcode plot shows the existence of a homology class to a given point of time in the filtration as a black bar whose length is the persistence of this class.
 We consider a topological feature to be significant if its corresponding persistence bar has an outstanding length.

 Here is one of the Torus example from above:

 ![Torus example](.\Torusexample.png)

-Anyone familiar with the homology of the torus will directly notice it in here even though we started with 1000 points sampled from its surface and chose 100 evenly spreaded .
+Anyone familiar with the homology of the Torus will directly notice it in here even though we started with 1000 points sampled from its surface and chose 100 evenly spreaded landmarks.